estherwaiyaki/Phase_3-project/README.md

 • README.md: Provides an overview of the project, business problems explored, data understanding, analysis, modeling, conclusions, and repository structure.

-• Presentation: Contains the presentation slides in pdf detailing the project findings.
+• Presentation: Contains the presentation slides in pdf and notebook file detailing the project findings and analysis.